 Pressure treated and tanalised are actually the same thing.
 These treatments protect against fungal and insect attack and almost all of our exterior timbers are treated this way.

-Dipped is a water based treatment that is literally dipped, whereas pressure treated is put into a tank and pressurised making the treatment penetrate the timbers having overall better protection against fungus and insects thus a longer lifespan.
-All our ground contact timber is UC4 treated; once our timber is cut we leave it to air dry for 6-12 weeks depending on the time of year, weather and the section size of the timber.
-This causes the timber to act like a sponge when being treated giving it a 15 year guarantee.
+Dipped is a water based treatment that is literally dipped, whereas pressure treated is put into a tank and pressurised making the treatment penetrate the timbers having overall better protection against fungus and insects, thus a longer lifespan.
+All of our ground contact timber is UC4 treated; once our timber is cut we leave it to air dry for 6-12 weeks depending on the time of year, weather and the section size of the timber.
+This causes the timber to act like a sponge when being treated – giving it a 15 year guarantee.

 Are all timber preservatives classified with regard to their potential environmental and health risks?